unChaz/sci-fi-5e/docs/tekcasting/tek_skills.md

 A creature affected by this tek skill makes another Wisdom saving throw at the end of its turn.
 On a successful save, the effect ends for it.

-##### Speak with Animals

-_1st-level divination (ritual)_

-**Casting Time:** 1 action

-**Range:** Self

-**Components:** V, S

-**Duration:** 10 minutes

-You gain the ability to comprehend and verbally communicate with beasts for the duration.
-The knowledge and awareness of many beasts is limited by their intelligence, but at minimum, beasts can give you information about nearby locations and monsters, including whatever they can perceive or have perceived within the past day.
-You might be able to persuade a beast to perform a small favor for you, at the GM's discretion.

 ##### Speak with Dead

 _3rd-level necromancy_